 (B) Repair and retest the component within 15 days.

-(b) Except for safety pressure relief valves, no owner or operator of a petroleum refinery shall install or operate a valve at the end of a pipe or line containing volatile organic compounds unless the pipe or line is sealed with a second valve, a blind flange, a plug, or a cap.
+(b) Except for safety pressure relief valves, no owner or operator of a petroleum refinery must install or operate a valve at the end of a pipe or line containing volatile organic compounds unless the pipe or line is sealed with a second valve, a blind flange, a plug, or a cap.
 The sealing device may be removed only when a sample is being taken during maintenance operations;

-(c) Pipeline valves and pressure relief valves in gaseous volatile organic compound service shall be marked in some manner that will be readily obvious to both refinery personnel performing monitoring and the Department.
+(c) Pipeline valves and pressure relief valves in gaseous volatile organic compound service must be marked in some manner that will be readily obvious to both refinery personnel performing monitoring and DEQ.

-(2) Testing Procedures: Testing and calibration procedures to determine compliance with this rule shall be done in accordance with EPA Method 21.
+(2) Testing Procedures: Testing and calibration procedures to determine compliance with this rule must be done in accordance with EPA Method 21.

 (3) Monitoring, Recordkeeping, Reporting:

-(a) The owner or operator of a petroleum refinery shall maintain, as a minimum, records of all testing conducted under this rule; plus records of all monitoring conducted under subsections (b) and (c) of this section;
+(a) The owner or operator of a petroleum refinery must maintain, as a minimum, records of all testing conducted under this rule; plus records of all monitoring conducted under subsections (b) and (c);

-(b) The owner or operator of a petroleum refinery subject to this rule shall:
+(b) The owner or operator of a petroleum refinery subject to this rule must:

-(A) Monitor yearly by the methods referenced in section (2) of this rule all:
+(A) Monitor yearly by the methods referenced in section (2) all:

 (i) Pump seals;